Sensabg/Qchecker/README.md

 # `Other benefits: `

-I also acquired some additional skills along the way, for the sake of documenting this project - I embarked on a journey to explore the creation of GIF animations.
+I also acquired some additional skills along the way.
+For the sake of documenting this project, I embarked on a brief journey exploring the creation of GIF animations.

 > [!NOTE]
 > Installation guide for macOS (Using Homebrew):